 We are proud to report that Alviso Marina County Park has been officially designated as part of the San Francisco Bay Area Water Trail and has ADA compliant parking, restrooms, picnic areas, trails, and boat launch ramp with access to the beautiful salt marshes on the southern portion of the San Francisco Bay.

 For more information about the features of Alviso Marina County Park, including detail of all ADA amenities, see the Alviso County Park Marina Site Plan prepared in cooperation with the Coastal Conservancy, Association of Bay Area Governments and the San Francisco Bay Area Water Trail, and our Alviso County Park Map.

 Our family and group campgrounds offer ADA accessible campsites or camp areas.
 There are tent or RV hook-up sites, depending on the park you would like to visit.
 Designated ADA sites include special tables, drinking fountains, low grade paths of travel, and have access to accessible bathrooms and shower stalls (where showers are available).
 Please visit our reservation site for more information about which sites in County Parks have been officially designated ADA campsites.

 Los Gatos Creek Trail and Coyote Creek Trail are paved, and are generally barrier free.
 Los Gatos Creek trail does have a steep grade near the dam face and along two sections that go under roadway overpasses.
-The newly constructed Martin Murphy paved trail in Coyote Lake-Harvey Bear Ranch County Park is fully accessible.
+The Martin Murphy paved trail in Coyote Lake-Harvey Bear Ranch County Park is fully accessible.